Michaelangel007/perl_crap_reference/README.md

 First, where is the _data file_ to independently verify the timing???

 Second, except this an _apples-to-oranges-comparison_ -- **different algorithms** are used!
+Obviously the _better algorithm_ in a slower language is going to "win" against the _worse algorithm_ in a faster language!
 Of course the Perl version is faster.
-Obviously, the _better algorithm_ in a slower language is going to "win" against the _worse algorithm_ in a faster language!
 **[No shit, Sherlock!](http://knowyourmeme.com/memes/no-shit-sherlock--2)**

 The author gives the _excuse:_